jkomoros/prompt-garden/README.md

 #### disallow_remote

-If true, then calls that would otherwise hit a remote LLM will instead return a local result.
+If true, then `dynamic` seed references that are to a remote seed will fail, even if `allow_remote` is set on them.

 Note that you may never use `let` or `let-multi` to set this to false, only to true.
 This prevents sub-seeds from un-setting mock if a parent has turned it on.